alisha-raslip/flask-api/README.md

 ## Project Overview

 This project demonstrates the development of a foundational REST API using Flask.
 The API handles JSON-based requests and performs validation, input parsing, and basic processing.
-It includes multiple endpoints such as health checks, simple "Hello World" responses, and a validation endpoint to verify the structure of JSON input.
+It includes multiple endpoints such as health checks, simple "Hello World" responses, a validation endpoint to verify the structure of JSON input, and a versatile content-type handler endpoint.

 This is part of a broader project to create a sign language interpreter backend.